bf4/bf4.github.com/_posts/2013-06-10-ruby-19-upgrade-and-encoding-hell.md

 For whatever reason, trying to recode the files with `iconv` or `recode` didn't do anything.

+We added the [Rack UTF8 Sanitizer middleware](http://whitequark.org/blog/2013/03/05/rack-utf8sanitizer/), but that didn't help

 So, we added magic comments to all our relevant files

     prepend() {